ByronEncinas/ByronEncinas/README.md

 ### Hello, this is Byron Encinas Profile!

 I'm a physicist with the intention to navigate the software engineering path.
-Here I shall put to test my oewn knowledge of several lagnauges through projects.
+Here I shall put to test my own knowledge of several lagnauges through projects.

 #### My main line of focus are the following languages: